HANDICAP COMMITTEE TOOLS

 How can we get a copy of the Tournament Software?

-The Golf Genius Tournament Software package is available to all MSGA member courses at no additional charge.
+The Golf Genius Tournament Software package is available to MSGA Member Clubs at no additional charge.
 It is integrated with GHIN®, so it can import member information and post scores when the tournament is completed.
 The software is browser based, so no download is needed and can be accessed from any computer.
 There is a charge to upgrade to the Premium version, which includes live scoring from an app and advanced online registration payment options.
 Please contact us if you would like to use the software or upgrade.